samueloladosu37/PMUT-FEM-Simulation-using-COMSOL/README.md

 - ✅ **Eigenfrequency studies**: to calculate natural oscillating frequencies
 - ✅ **Parametric sweeps**: to evaluate how the PMUT membrane radius affects resonance frequency

+## 🎯 Objective

+- Characterize PMUT behavior under excitation
+- Achieve a working frequency near **6 MHz**
+- Optimize geometry for fabrication
+- Use the simulation as a validation tool for experimental design and fabrication

+---

 ## 🔩 PMUT Structure Overview

 The device is a multilayer circular membrane modeled on a silicon substrate.
 Layers include: